minglight/spring_cloud_playground/schedule/README.md

 ## Enable Schedule
 1. Only add @EnableScheduling can make @Scheduled works (ScheduleSingleThreadApplication )

-  > @Schedule is single tread for all the jobs if you only set @EnableSchedule
+  > @Schedule is single thread for all the jobs if you only set @EnableSchedule

 2. Add @EnableAsync and @Async on the schedule method